ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 ```

-As you can see, the statevector now corresponds to that of the state $\vert1\rangle$.
-Recall that:
+As you can see, the statevector now corresponds to that of the state $\vert1\rangle$:

 $$\LARGE \vert1\rangle = \begin{bmatrix}0\\1\end{bmatrix}$$

-The state can be shown on the `Bloch sphere` by writing
+The state can be shown on the `Bloch sphere` by writing:

 ```python